pallets-eco/flask-session/docs/index.rst

 .. note::

-    All non-null sessions in Flask-Session are permanent.
+    By default, all non-null sessions in Flask-Session are permanent.

 .. versionadded:: 0.2